soymadip/My-Practice-Environment/PYTHON/Notes/1. Procedural/Day 1 - 28/11 - "Strings" data type.md

 # What are strings?
 In python, anything that you enclose between single or double quotation marks is considered a string.
 A string is essentially a sequence or array of textual data.
-Strings are used when working with Unicode characters.
+Strings are also used when working with Unicode characters.
 ## Example:
 ```python
 name = "Harry"